Man Utd must have serious think about De Gea future, says Bosnich

 De Gea has been named United's player of the year four times in six seasons but a worrying number of mistakes have crept into his game over the past two years.

-Bosnich, a league champion with United in 1999-2000, is backing De Gea to recapture some of his best form but thinks United must give serious consideration to the future of Dean Henderson or the prospect of bringing a younger keeper through to compete with their number one.
+Bosnich, a league champion with United in 1999-2000, is backing De Gea to recapture some of his best form but thinks United must give serious consideration to the future of Dean Henderson or the prospect of bringing a younger keeper through to compete with its Spanish number one.

-"I do believe [he will prove himself again], he's been outstanding for such a long time," Bosnich told Sky Sports News.

 "Also, having someone like Dean Henderson playing so well at Sheffield United [on loan], and being on Manchester United's books, it is only natural that people are going to ask if he is up to it.